ALCHElVlY/d2r-market/README.md

 ## ACKNOWLEDGEMENTS

 1. My amazing girlfriend Rey0Sun2187#6979 for her continued support in all of my programming projects!
-2. The [Fextralife Wiki](https://diablo2.wiki.fextralife.com) for providing the item data.
+2. The [Fextralife Wiki](https://diablo2.wiki.fextralife.com) for providing the Diablo II: Resurrected item data.

 <!-- MARKDOWN LINKS & IMAGES -->